reheat bread

 Step 4: Bake for 10 to 15 Minutes

-Put the bread in the oven to bake for about 10 to 15 minutes.
+Put the bread in the preheated oven and bake for about 10 to 15 minutes.
 Adjust the baking time depending on how big the bread is.
 Thinner loaves of bread will take 10 minutes, while thicker ones will need 15 minutes to heat up well.

 FAQs